freenas/freenas-docs/userguide/storage.rst

 copy of duplicated data to save space.
 Depending on the amount of duplicate data, deduplicaton can improve storage capacity, as less data is written and stored.
 However, deduplication is RAM intensive.
-A general rule of thumb is 5 GB of RAM per terabyte of deduplicated storage. **In most cases, compression provides storage gains comparable to deduplication with less impact on performance.**
+A general rule of thumb is 5 GiB of RAM per terabyte of deduplicated storage. **In most cases, compression provides storage gains comparable to deduplication with less impact on performance.**